MCP Server (Legacy Version)¶

 Toolset: data

 Function: Execute Guance's DQL or PromQL queries, applicable to data domains such as logs, metrics, RUM, APM, Network, Profile, etc. If unsure about dql_namespace, call owl.data.show_dql_namespace first.
-Prioritize using query_text when full expressive power is needed, as it is suitable for writing official DQL syntax directly, such as filtering, time windows, BY grouping, HAVING, ORDER BY, aliases, and aggregate functions.
+When full expressive power is needed, prioritize using query_text, as it is suitable for directly writing official DQL syntax, such as filtering, time windows, BY grouping, HAVING, ORDER BY, aliases, and aggregate functions.
 Note that DQL grouping syntax is BY ..., not SQL-style GROUP BY.

 Parameters: